RogerRln/metapop_lung/README.md

 All the scripts used to generate main and supplementary figures are written in MATLAB (R2020b).

-1. Run the script 'Generate_all_figs.m' outside any of the folders to generate main and supplementary figures.
+1. Run the script 'Generate_all_figs.m' outside any folders to generate main and supplementary figures.

 'metapop_code' directory contains all the scripts (.m) and functions necessary to generate metapopulation model simulations 'image_analysis' directory contains all the scripts (.m) and functions necessary to carry out imaging analysis of *P.a.* infected mice